Skip to main content

 Field

-Fields are typed members of models.
+Fields are typed members of models and types.

 Syntax